 10. Crested Francolin

 It is distinguished by its darker plumage, a white breast instead of a black-barred one, and a different call than the crested francolin.
-While some experts consider it to be a separate species, others have argued that it is merely a subspecies of the original.
+While some experts consider it a separate species, others have argued that it is merely a subspecies of the original.

 Kingdom | Animalia |